Defensive Coordinator, Cincinnati Bengals

-Paul Guenther is in his eighth season on the Bengals coaching staff in 2012, and this season he will direct Cincinnati’s linebackers.
+Paul Guenther is in his tenth season on the Bengals coaching staff, and in 2014 he will serve as Cincinnati’s defensive coordinator

-Guenther (pronounced “GUN-thur”) was offensive assistant on the Washington Redskins staff from 2002-03.
+Guenther (pronounced “GUN-thur”) entered the NFL as an offensive assistant with the Washington Redskins for 2002 and ’03.
 Bengals head coach Marvin Lewis was one of his associates in 2002, serving as Redskins assistant head coach/defensive coordinator.
 Guenther’s primary position assignment with the Redskins was running backs.

 From 1997-2000, Guenther was head coach at Ursinus College, an NCAA Division III school in Collegeville, Pa.
 He was the youngest head coach in college football in ’97, at age 25, and he led the team to the playoffs in ’99 and 2000.

 His 1999 Ursinus team finished 10-2, advancing to the second round of the playoffs.
-The 10 wins were most in school history, and the team broke most of the offensive and defensive marks in the school record book.
+The 10 wins were most in school history, and the team broke most of the program’s offensive and defensive records.

 Guenther was born Nov.
 22, 1971.
 His hometown is Richboro, Pa.
 He played LB in college at Ursinus, setting a school career tackles record (355) while three times earning all-conference honors.